moogacs/docs.buf.build/docs/reference/inputs.md

 $ buf breaking --against image.bin
 ```

-## Specifying an Input
+## Specifying an input

 Inputs are specified as the first argument on the command line, and with the `--against` flag for the
-compare against Input on `buf breaking`.
+compare against input on `buf breaking`.

-For each of `buf {build,lint,breaking,generate,ls-files}`, the Input is specified as the first argument.
+For each of `buf {build,lint,breaking,generate,ls-files}`, the input is specified as the first argument.
-Inputs are specified as a string, and have this structure:
+Inputs are specified as a string and have this structure:

 ```
 path#option_key1=option_value1,option_key2=option_value2
 ```

-The path specifies the path to the Input.
+The path specifies the path to the input.
 The options specify options to interpret the
-Input at the path.
+input at the path.

 ### format option

-The `format` option can be used on any Input string to override the derived Format.
+The `format` option can be used on any input string to override the derived format.

 Examples:

-  - `path/to/file.data#format=bin` explicitly sets the Format to `bin`.
+  - `path/to/file.data#format=bin` explicitly sets the format to `bin`.
 By default this path
-    would be interpreted as Format `dir`.
+    would be interpreted as `dir` format.
-  - `https://github.com/googleapis/googleapis#format=git` explicitly sets the Format to `git`.
+  - `https://github.com/googleapis/googleapis#format=git` explicitly sets the format to `git`.
 In
     this case however, note that `https://github.com/googleapis/googleapis.git` has the
-    same effect; the `.git` suffix is used to infer the Format (see below for derived Formats).
+    same effect; the `.git` suffix is used to infer the format (see below for derived formats).
-  - `-#format=json` explicitly sets the Format to `json`, which reads from stdin as JSON, or in the case
+  - `-#format=json` explicitly sets the format to `json`, which reads from stdin as JSON, or in the case
     of `buf build --output`, writes to stdout as JSON.

 ### Other options

-As of now, there are seven other options, all of which are Format-specific:
+As of now, there are seven other options, all of which are format specific:

-  - The `branch` option specifies the branch to clone for `git` Inputs.
+  - The `branch` option specifies the branch to clone for `git` inputs.
-  - The `tag` option specifies the tag to clone for `git` Inputs.
+  - The `tag` option specifies the tag to clone for `git` inputs.
-  - The `ref` option specifies an explicit `git` reference for `git` Inputs.
+  - The `ref` option specifies an explicit `git` reference for `git` inputs.
 Any ref that is a valid
     input to `git checkout` is accepted.
   - The `depth` option optionally specifies how deep of a clone to perform.
     This defaults to 50 if ref is set, and 1 otherwise.
-  - The `recurse_submodules` option says to clone submodules recursively for `git` Inputs.
+  - The `recurse_submodules` option says to clone submodules recursively for `git` inputs.
-  - The `strip_components` option specifies the number of directories to strip for `tar` or `zip` Inputs.
+  - The `strip_components` option specifies the number of directories to strip for `tar` or `zip` inputs.
-  - The `subdir` option specifies a subdirectory to use within a `git`, `tar`, or `zip` Input.
+  - The `subdir` option specifies a subdirectory to use within a `git`, `tar`, or `zip` input.

 If `ref` is specified, `branch` can be further specified to clone a specific branch before checking
 out the `ref`.

-## Source Formats
+## Source formats

 All Sources contain a set of `.proto` files that can be compiled.